 Rutherford discovered them using cathode ray tubes in 1911, which are positively charged particles that settle inside the nucleus.
 Their number within the nucleus determines the type of element and also determines the chemical behavior of the element.
 The number of protons represents the atomic number of the element’s atom, and the element takes its place in the periodic table according to this number.

-Protons consist of smaller particles, the quarks, and each proton consists of 3 quarks, which are grouped together by gluons, which are also subatomic particles but are massless.
+Protons (one of the types of subatomic particles )consist of smaller particles, the quarks, and each proton consists of 3 quarks, which are grouped together by gluons, which are also subatomic particles but are massless.

-Video takes us into virtual travel to the world of atoms.
+Video takes us into virtual travel to the world of atom

 Rutherford predicted it theoretically in 1920 and the discovery was practically confirmed by his pupil Chadwick in 1932.
 Chadwick bombarded a thin sheet of beryllium by alpha particles, a group of particles without charge, which are neutrons.

-The electron is small compared to protons and neutrons. it is 1,800 times smaller than them.
+The electron is one of the most important subatomic particle, it is small compared to protons and neutrons. it is 1,800 times smaller than them.
 If we consider that the neutron mass = 1, the relative mass of the electron is 0.0005439 or about 9.109 × 10-31 kg.

 The British physicist Thomson discovered the electron in 1887, originally known as “Corpuscles”.
-Electrons have a negative charge, and are electrically attracted to positively charged protons.
+Electrons are negatively charged subatomic particle, and are electrically attracted to positively charged protons.
 Electrons surround the nucleus in orbits, this idea put forward by the Austrian physicist Schrodinger in the 1920s.
 This model is known today as a quantum model or an electron cloud model, where the internal orbits near the nucleus are spherical and the external orbits are much more complex.

 Electron configuration is the distribution of electrons of an atom or molecule in atomic or molecular orbitals.
 Using Electron configuration and the principles of physics, chemists can predict the properties of the atom.
 Such as stability, boiling point, and conduction.